Epsirom/Stylization/PaintTweenDistro/README.md

 brew install gcc47
 ```

-After a long time, it is installed in `/usr/local/Cellar/gcc47` and has links in `/usr/local/bin`.
+After a long time, it will be installed in `/usr/local/Cellar/gcc47` and there will be links in `/usr/local/bin`.
 For next step, you can use the following environment variables:

 ```sh
 export CC=/usr/local/bin/gcc-4.7